ADMS

-Automatic Device Model Synthesizer (ADMS) is a public domain software used in the semiconductor industry to translate Verilog-A models into C-models which can be directly read by a number of SPICE simulators, including Spectre Circuit Simulator, Ngspice and HSpice.
+Automatic Device Model Synthesizer (ADMS) is public domain software used in the semiconductor industry to translate Verilog-A models into C-models which can be directly read by a number of SPICE simulators, including Spectre Circuit Simulator, Ngspice, and HSpice.

 Overview

 ADMS stands for Automatic Device Model Synthesizer.
 ADMS can be used to turn Verilog-A compact models into C code.
 ADMS interpreter parses a Verilog-AMS file to build a data tree.
 XML filters are applied on the tree to generate the output files.

 ADMS aims to reduce the effort of circuit simulator developers to integrate device models - at the same time, it provides the option to compact model developers to use the vendor-neutral language Verilog-A for model definition, improving robustness and maintainability.

 ADMS is used by the open source SPICE simulator NGSPICE to support a number of compact models.
 Following models are supported by NGSPICE using ADMS: